 Please check back again or sign up for email updates here.

-Legislative Assistant to Representative Gerry Pollet, Washington State House of Representatives
+Executive Legislative Assistant to Representative Marcus Riccelli Washington State House of Representatives

 Mission: To assist Legislators in successfully fulfilling their public obligations by providing support services in the areas of administration, office management, communication, research and public relations

-Reports to: Representative Pollet, Caucus Staff Director, Chief Clerk
+Reports to: Representative, Legislative Assistant Staff Director, Chief Clerk

-Location: The position is based in Olympia during session and a district office in Spokane during interim.
+Location: This position is based in Olympia during session and a district office in Spokane during interim.
 COVID-19 Alert: Due to operational changes in response to the COVID-19 pandemic, until further notice, all House staff are authorized to telework.

 PREFERRED SKILLS, KNOWLEDGE AND ABILITIES

 - Minimum 1-2 years of prior paid work history

 - Prior office management and administrative support experience